-Yuke was burdened with memories of her toil in childbirth and with her expectations of the future demands of parenthood, nurturing her child through adolescence… While Soo Min could think only of all the recent laughter and cuddling, seasoned with the anticipation of soon-to-come meals of tender Moo shu pork.
+Yuke was burdened with memories of her toil in childbirth and by her expectations of the future demands of parenthood and of nurturing her child through adolescence and beyond… While Soo Min could think only of all the recent laughter and cuddling, seasoned with the anticipation of soon-to-come meals of tender Moo Shu pork.

 John Berger from the essay “Why Look at Animals?” in About Looking, (1980).